Beaverton girls smother Mountainside, and are aiming high - NewsBreak

 Madison Naro agreed with her coach's assessment, further speaking to the seniors' leadership.

-"Our two seniors are great leaders and are just always positive and bringing really good energy, no matter what's going on on the court," Madison Naro said.
+"Our two seniors are great leaders and are just always positive and bringing really good energy, no matter what's going on on the court."

 Emily Rice sheepishly accepted the praise from her teammate but was also quick to point to the entirety of their team as inspiration on the court.